 Business in the Modern Age

-Use of Information and Technology (IT) continues to increase with modern businesses and is a necessity for remaining competitive.
+The use of Information and Technology (IT) continues to increase with modern businesses and is a necessity for remaining competitive.
 Most business leaders would agree that good IT systems management is necessary to leverage this benefit.
-Therefore, the topic of organizational models deserves consideration in your quest for optimizing management of your IT systems.
+Therefore, the topic of organizational models deserves consideration in your quest for optimizing the management of your IT systems.

 Statistical Summary of Outsourcing IT Management Services – A Global Perspective